renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

         reputation score (hereafter, “rep”).
-      - “Organization” here is used somewhat loosely: it might be a literal organization, like a trade guild, but it might also be a town, a gang, a temple, a university, or a secret society—or just a group of people.
+      - “Organization” here is used somewhat loosely: it might be a literal organization, like a trade guild, but it might also be a town, a gang, a temple, a university, or a secret society — or just a group of people.
       - Your rep score consists of between 1 and 5 “dots”.
       - At one dot, you’re a new member, just making your way; at 5 dots, you are a pillar of the community, widely known and greatly respected within the organization.
-      - (There are potentially infinitely many organizations that you are not a member of—with which you have 0 dots.
+      - (There are potentially infinitely many organizations that you are not a member of — with which you have 0 dots.
 We don’t track those for obvious reasons.)
       - Each of your reputation scores might also have either the *depleted* or *suspended *tag (or both).
 These will be described